microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaUserExtension.md

 ```

 ## Description
-the Set-EntraBetaUserExtension cmdlet sets a user extension in Azure Active Directory (Azure AD).
+The Set-EntraBetaUserExtension cmdlet sets a user extension in Azure Active Directory (Azure AD).

 ## Examples